 ————————————————————————————————————————————————

-Immediately below, you can see some of the text and, after that, a sampling of the paintings included in the book.
+Immediately below, you can see sample some of the text and the paintings included in this book.
 Thanks for your interest.

 The preamble to BEYOND OURSELVES